 - Spending tons of money on fast food or eating out

 Then meal planning is what you need in your life!
 You will need meal planning if your goal is to prepare healthy dinners for your family every night.If you need help meal planning but hate cooking, these tips will help you!
 Click To Tweet

 Over the years, I’ve found some practical ways to meal plan even when you absolutely hate cooking.
-You can use my strategy below to meal plan and give your family healthy food
+You can some of my strategies below to meal plan and give your family healthy food every night!

 1. GET SOMEONE TO MEAL PLAN FOR YOU

-The easiest way to avoid meal planning is to have someone else do it for you.
+The easiest way to avoid meal planning is to have someone else do all the work for you.
 You hate cooking, grocery shopping, and meal planning and want it all laid out for you!
 No problem, get a friend or even a professional to meal plan for you.
 Over the internet, you will find some affordable services in your area that will send you healthy, plant-based meals with recipes.
 This will save you from meal planning as well as spending too much time in the kitchen cooking.
-Some meal planning services include Real Plans, Blue Apron, Hello Fresh and more!
+Some meal planning services include Eat at Home Meal Plans, Real Plans, Blue Apron, Hello Fresh and more!
+Each one is a little different.
 Figure out which will fit your budget and work for you and your family!